Reviewable/firelease/README.md

 All durations can be specified as either a human-readable string, or a number of milliseconds.

+To use generators, make sure to set `Promise.co` to a `co`-compatible function.

 The module exposes these functions:

 ```function attachWorker(ref, options, worker)```